rebeccatraceyt/bake-it-til-you-make-it/README.md

 1. Log into my account to gain access to the full functionality of the site.
 2. Navigate to my user profile to edit my account information.
-3. Navigate to my user profile to delete my account information.
+3. Navigate to my account settings to delete my account information.
 4. Navigate to my recipes page to view my uploaded recipes.
 5. Navigate to upload page to add my recipe to the database.
 6. View my own recipe's dashboard to edit recipe as needed.